Understanding L Frank Baum through historical context

-For todayโ€™s post, we are going to look at some events and factors that lead to the writing of The Wizard of Oz and try to understand how a book that is chocked full of creativity also features some hurtful stereotypes.
-The purpose of this post is to shed some light on what was happening in the world during the time of the publication of this book, because, after all, it is in my opinion that we cannot simply look at a book in isolation, but that we need to look at all the factors (social, political, and historical) around an author to determine why they created their particular work.
+For todayโ€™s post, we are going to look at some events and factors that lead to the writing of The Wizard of Oz.
+We are also exploring how a book chocked full of creativity also features some hurtful stereotypes.
+Understanding L Frank Baum can be tricky.
+However, the purpose of this post is to shed some light on what was happening in the world during the time of the publication of this book.
+After all, we cannot simply look at a book in isolation.
+Instead, we need to look at all the factors, including social, political, and historical, around an author to determine why they created a particular work. ย

-The Wizard of Oz was published in the May of 1900, which, as we know, was a massive turning point for literature and for the world itself.
-At this point in history, the US was a world power and the country was โ€œsettled from coast to coast.โ€
+The Wizard of Oz was published in the May of 1900.
+This was a massive turning point for literature and for the world itself.
+At this point in history, the US was a world power and the country โ€œsettled from coast to coast.โ€

 Politically speaking, the country was going through a tumultuous period with the reelection of William McKinley of Ohio in 1900.
 The election was โ€œfiercely foughtโ€ between both McKinley and the 36-year-old William Jennings Bryan.

-The idea of tumultuous politics has already appeared in the first six chapters of The Wizard of Oz, as the Good Witch and the Munchkins explained to Dorothy early on that there are those in power no matter in what direction you travel.
+The idea of tumultuous politics appears in the first six chapters of The Wizard of Oz.
+The Good Witch and the Munchkins explained to Dorothy that there are those in power no matter in what direction you travel.
 The โ€œbaddiesโ€ are east and west (the evil witches) while the lands to the north are controlled by the Witch of the North and the south is controlled by the Quadlings.
-There is a power struggle in the land of Oz, and that is most definitely a political game.
+There is a power struggle in the land of Oz, and that is most definitely a political game that helps us with understanding L Frank Baum a little better.

 The United States was also showcasing their imperial power by engaging in war with Spain during the Spanish-American War.
 Though โ€œbrief and bloodless,โ€ the war had immense โ€œpolitical and diplomatic consequencesโ€ on the world stage.

-I find it both interesting and odd that the Witch of the North does not for a moment believe that Oz is civilized and is quick to negatively connotate Oz as uncivilized.
+It is both interesting and odd that the Witch of the North does not believe that Oz is cultured.
+Rather, she is quick to negatively connotate Oz as uncivilized.
 I think this peculiar because I doubt third-world countries would acknowledge that they are โ€œthird worldโ€ and I doubt that countries who are presumably number two economically would walk around with their heads hung low because they have come in second place.
 It just does not happen.

 Conclusion

-By using what was happening in the world historically, politically, or socially, we can better understand how an author came up with an idea or came to the creative element that sparked their imagination.
-We have to make some guesses, but often times we can infer, which gives us as writers or researchers the power to interpret an author’s work.
-Now, of course, there was a lot more happening in the United States and in the world at the turn of the 20th century, but I think those are the major highlights that must have impacted L. Frank Baumโ€™s mindset to some degree when he sat down to write The Wizard of Oz.
+By using what was happening in the world historically, politically, or socially, understanding L Frank Baum becomes easier.
+Especially if they were grappling with an idea.
+We can see their worlds more truthfully.
+As such, we have to make some guesses at intention.
+But, often times we can infer their influences, which gives readers the power to interpret an author’s work.
+Now, there was a lot more happening in the United States and in the world at the turn of the 20th century.
+Yet, I think those are the major highlights that must have impacted L. Frank Baumโ€™s mindset to some degree when he sat down to write The Wizard of Oz.

 Works Cited